Qiskit/qiskit-metapackage/docs/ignis/characterization.rst

     qiskit.ignis.characterization.gates.circuits

-These circuits repeat gates in a particular sequence to amplify either rotation (amplitude) or angle error.There are circuits to look at the single qubit ``U2`` gates and circuits to look at the two-qubit ``CX`` gate.
+These circuits repeat gates in a particular sequence to amplify either rotation (amplitude) or angle error.
+There are circuits to look at the single qubit ``U2`` gates and circuits to look at the two-qubit ``CX`` gate.

 For the single qubit gates an example of the amplitude calibration is